fleetdm/fleet/handbook/product.md

 ## Product design process

 The product team is responsible for product design tasks.
-These include drafting changes to the Fleet product, reviewing and collecting feedback from engineering, sales, customer success, and marking counterparts, and delivering these changes to the engineering team.
+These include drafting changes to the Fleet product, reviewing and collecting feedback from engineering, sales, customer success, and marketing counterparts, and delivering these changes to the engineering team.

 ### Drafting